ALTA-BE9-Mulya-Nurdin/BE9-Event-App-Project/readme.md

 </div>

 ## How to run
-- clone or fork this project on your local.
+- Clone or fork this project on your local.
-- create file `.env`
+- Create file `.env`
 ```go
 export DB_USERNAME=<username-db>
 export DB_PASSWORD=<password-db>